 Take Control: Set Yourself Up for Travel Nursing Success

 Once you’re on assignment, try to befriend both the facility staff and other travelers.
 This is a perfect opportunity to enrich your network with clinicians of different specialties.
+Most of them will move on to other facilities, giving you connections at clinics and hospitals in every part of the country.
 You may also find chances to learn or practice new skills and care delivery methods.

 Finally, remember to explore in your off hours.
 Take a break and visit the local attractions, hiking trails, historic monuments, or community festivals.
 Travel nursing offers an incredible opportunity to see the country – take advantage of it!